01 of 10

 Semana Santa in Seville

-In Seville, Semana Santa starts on Sunday with the Domingo de Ramos processions from various churches around the city to Seville Cathedral.
-There are between seven and nine of these each day between Sunday and Jueves Santos on Thursday.
-Processions all start at their respective churches at around 1 p.m. and arrive at the cathedral throughout the day until 3 the following morning.
+In Seville, the first of the week's 58 pasos take place on Palm Sunday, with the Domingo de Ramos processions from various churches and religious organizations making their way around the city en route to the cathedral.
+There are between seven and nine of these each day between Palm Sunday and Holy Thursday (Jueves Santo).
+Processions all start at their respective churches in the afternoon and arrive at the cathedral throughout the day, often lasting well into the early morning hours.

-On Viernes Santo, Friday, shortly after midnight, another wave of processions begin.
-They start arriving at the cathedral at about 5 a.m., but some of them don't arrive until 2 p.m. on Friday afternoon.
-Proceedings return to normal in the afternoon, with processions leaving at about 3 p.m. and continuing until about 3 a.m.
+On Good Friday (Viernes Santo) shortly after midnight, another wave of processions begins.
+These start arriving at the cathedral at about 5 a.m., but some of them don't arrive until 2 p.m. on Friday afternoon.
+Proceedings return to normal in the afternoon, with processions starting in the afternoon and continuing until nearly dawn.

-Saturday is a much quieter day with only a few short processions, most starting in the evening around 7 p.m. and finishing at around 11 p.m. or midnight.
-On Sunday, one procession, the most important one of the week, leaves shortly before 5 a.m. from the Santa Marina church and arrives at the Seville Cathedral at 2:30 p.m.Continue to 4 of 10 below.
+Holy Saturday (Sábado de Gloria) is a much quieter day, with only a few short processions.
+Most start in the evening around 7 p.m. and finish at around 11 p.m. or midnight.
+On Easter Sunday, one procession—the most important one of the week—starts shortly before 5 a.m. from the Santa Marina church and arrives at the Seville Cathedral at 2:30 p.m.Continue to 4 of 10 below.

 04 of 10